Prime Minister of France

-Jean Castex resigned as Prime Minister on 16 May 2022, and President Emmanuel Macron appointed Élisabeth Borne, Minister of Labour, Employment and Integration, as his successor the same day.
-Her government, the first led by a woman since Édith Cresson in 1992, was announced four days later on 20 May.
-Cresson and Borne are the only women to serve as Prime Minister.
+The current prime minister of France is Sébastien Lecornu who was appointed on 9 September 2025 and resigned on 6 October 2025, but was re-appointed on 10 October.

 Nomination

-The prime minister is appointed by the president of France, who is theoretically free to pick whomever they please for the post.
-In practice, because the National Assembly does have the power to force the resignation of the government by adopting a motion of censure, the choice of prime minister must reflect the will of the majority in the National Assembly.
-Notably, immediately after the legislative election of 1986, President François Mitterrand had to appoint Jacques Chirac as prime minister although Chirac was a member of the Rally for the Republic and therefore a political opponent of Mitterrand.
+The prime minister is appointed by the president of France, who is theoretically free to pick anyone for the post.
+In practice, because the National Assembly has the power to force the resignation of the government by adopting a motion of no confidence, the choice of prime minister must reflect the will of the majority in the National Assembly.
+In periods of cohabitation, the prime minister is only responsible to the parliament.

+One example of cohabitation includes President François Mitterrand's appointment of Jacques Chirac as prime minister after the legislative election of 1986.
 While Mitterrand's Socialist Party was the largest party in the National Assembly, it did not have an absolute majority.
-The RPR had an alliance with the Union for French Democracy, which gave them a majority.
-Such a situation, in which the president is forced to work with a prime minister who is a political opponent, is called a cohabitation.
+The Rally for the Republic had an alliance with the Union for French Democracy, which gave them a majority.

-While prime ministers are usually chosen from amongst the ranks of the National Assembly, on rare occasions the president has selected a non-officeholder because of their experience in bureaucracy or foreign service, or their success in business management—Dominique de Villepin, most notably, served as prime minister from 2005 to 2007 without ever having held elected office.
+While prime ministers are usually chosen from amongst the ranks of the National Assembly, on rare occasions the president has selected a non-officeholder because of experience in bureaucracy or foreign service, or success in business management—former Minister of Foreign Affairs Dominique de Villepin, for example, served as prime minister from 2005 to 2007 without having held elected office.

-Although the president's choice of prime minister must be in accordance with the majority in the National Assembly, a prime minister does not have to ask for a vote of confidence after their government's formation.
-They can base their legitimacy on the president's assignment as prime minister and approval of the government.
-However, it is traditionally expected that the government seeks a motion of confidence upon entering office.
+Although the president's choice of prime minister must be in accordance with the majority in the National Assembly, a prime minister does not have to ask for a vote of confidence after a government formation, having been legitimized by the president's assignment and approval of the government.
+Prior to the 1958 Constitution, the government was required to pass a motion of confidence upon entering office.